dvgis/threebox-es6/README.md

 - Updated to Azure Maps v2.0.31.
 - [18 examples](https://github.com/jscastro76/threebox/tree/master/examples) with all the new features.
 - Support for multiple 3D format objects (FBX, GLTF/GLB, Collada, OBJ/MTL).
+- Support for 3D extruded shapes from [GeoJson](https://geojson.org/) features or points array.
-- Support for CSS2D labels supporting rich HTML controls through a new LabelManager.
+- Support for CSS2D labels and rich HTML controls through a new LabelManager.
 - Support for CSS2D tooltips/title browser-like and mapbox-like.
 - Support for built-in Raycaster in Object3D and fill-extrusions together.
 - Support for built-in MouseOver/Mouseout, Selected, Drag&Drop, Drag&Rotate, Wireframe in loadedObjects including events.
-- Support for wireframing on any Object3D, removing them from the raycast.
+- Support for wireframing on any Object3D, removing them from the Raycaster.
 - Support for [GeoJson](https://geojson.org/) standard features format import and export in different layers.
 - Support for Object3D embedded animations, and custom animations on AnimationManager (i.e. embedded animation + translate + rotate).
 - Support for multi-layer and multi-floor design of spaces.